The colourful Norwegian folk dress has gained in popularity in recent years. We take a look at the history and the detail of the designs.

 A modern tradition

 The smart, colourful outfits are made with wool, meant to be tight-fitting, and are adorned with metal buckles, buttons and jewellery.
 Accessories vary and can even include blades.

-Although the modern bunad takes its cue from traditional folk costumes dating back a few hundred years, the modern dress we’re talking about in this article is very much a 20th-century invention.
+The design of the modern bunad does take plenty of cues from traditional folk costumes dating back a few hundred years.
+However the modern dress we’re talking about in this article is very much a 20th-century invention.

 The mother of the bunad